mehdi-fathi/eloquent-filter/README.md

             ->paginate(request()->get('perpage'), ['*'], 'page');
 ```

-Call `ignoreRequest` will ignore some requests that you don't want to use in conditions eloquent filter.
+Call `ignoreRequest` that will ignore some requests that you don't want to use in conditions eloquent filter.
-For example perpage param will never be in the conditions eloquent filter.
+For example, the perpage param will never be in the conditions eloquent filter.
-it's related to the paginate method. `page` param ignore by default in the Eloquent Filter Laravel.
+it's related to the paginate method. `page` param ignore by default in Eloquent Filter of Laravel.

-- You can filter some request params for using in eloquent filter.
+- You can filter some of the request params for using in Eloquent Filter.

 ```php